Gerald Hodges

-Gerald Davon Hodges Jr. (born January 17, 1991) is a former American football linebacker.
-He played college football at Penn State.
-He was drafted by the Minnesota Vikings in the fourth round, 120th overall, of the 2013 NFL Draft.
+Gerald Davon Hodges Jr. (born January 17, 1991) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.
+He was selected by the Minnesota Vikings in the fourth round, 120th overall, of the 2013 NFL draft.

-Early years
+Early life

 A native of Paulsboro, New Jersey, Hodges attended Paulsboro High School, where he lettered in football, wrestling and track.
 He played mainly as a quarterback and safety on the Red Raiders football team, but also saw time as a return specialist.
 As a senior, he recorded 61 tackles and grabbed one interception on defense; whilst on offense, he ran for 705 yards on 99 carries and threw for 695 yards and 10 touchdowns, playing a key role in helping Paulsboro win two South Jersey Group I titles and four Colonial Conference Patriot Division championships.
 He was selected first-team All-South Jersey and first-team All-Conference after his junior and senior seasons.

 During high school, Hodges was also a captain of both the wrestling and track and field teams.
-As a wrestler, he finished third in the state with a 40-1 record as a junior.
+As a wrestler, he finished third in the state with a 40–1 record as a junior.
 In track & field, he competed as a member of the relay squads, recording personal-best times of 43.84 seconds in the 4 × 100m and 1:32.58 minutes in the 4 × 200m at the 2007 South Jersey Relays.
 He was also timed at 4.46 seconds in the 40-yard dash.

 Despite having played safety and quarterback in high school, Hodges was rated as the No. 4 overall outside linebacker in the nation by Scout.com.
 He was recruited heavily by Penn State linebackers coach Ron Vanderlinden.
 He originally committed to Rutgers, but switched his commitment from Rutgers to the Nittany Lions on December 12, 2008.
 He also had scholarship offers from Boston College, Pittsburgh, Syracuse, and Iowa, among others.